Restaurants

 Let’s start with the Lake Anna Buzz Live Music Schedule.
 Some of these venues are a bit far from Lake Anna but still worth a drive.
 Here’s a rundown of a few of the more local spots.

-Many of these venues offer appetizers, pizza, or food trucks, especially when they feature live music or entertainment, such as trivia, karaoke, cornhole, or festivals.
+Many of these venues also bring in food trucks, especially when they feature live music or entertainment.
+Lake Anna has an outgoing social scene that enjoys trivia, karaoke, cornhole, darts, festivals, and so much more.

 Another source to check out Lake Anna is the Lake Anna Guide.
 You’ll find some timely blogs as well as more ideas of things to do.